-- 6.18 While the massacres were being carried out, RTLM on several occasions encouraged the militiamen, including those manning the roadblocks, to exterminate the Tutsis and murder the Hutu opponents, and congratulated the killers, praising their vigilance and telling them to continue their "work" with greater vigour. - 6.19 Following the messages and speeches to which reference is made in this indictment, many members of the Tutsi population, as well as moderate Hutus and certain Belgian nationals, were eliminated.
+- 6.17 On 18 June 1994, Georges Ruggiu made an announcement on RTLM that the Tutsis at Gitwe had not yet been killed.
+He also asked that the roadblocks be strengthened so that no one could flee.
+Following that broadcast, on 20 June 1994, the Interahamwe went to Gitwe hill, in Mutara commune, in the company of Bourgmestre Rutaganda, and killed the members of more than 70 families, primarily Tutsis. - 6.18 While the massacres were being carried out, RTLM on several occasions encouraged the militiamen, including those manning the roadblocks, to exterminate the Tutsis and murder the Hutu opponents, and congratulated the killers, praising their vigilance and telling them to continue their work with greater vigour. - 6.19 Following the messages and speeches referred to in paragraphs 6.1 to 6.17 above, which incited and encouraged violence and ethnic hatred, many members of the Tutsi population, as well as moderate Hutus and certain Belgian nationals, were eliminated.

-Control of the Broadcasts:
+Control of the Broadcasts

-- 6.20 Between January and July 1994, Ferdinand Nahimana, Jean-Bosco Barayagwiza and Félicien Kabuga exercised authority and control over RTLM s.a., RTLM radio reporters, announcers and all other employees, like Georges Ruggiu, Valerie Bemeriki, Gahigi Gaspard, and others. - 6.21 Ferdinand Nahimana, Jean-Bosco Barayagwiza and Félicien Kabuga were aware of the content of RTLM broadcasts.
-On 26 November 1993 and on 10 February 1994, Ferdinand Nahimana, Jean-Bosco Barayagwiza, Félicien Kabuga and Phoca Habimana, in their capacity as RTLM officials, were summoned to see the Minister of Information, Faustin Rucogoza, and told to stop airing messages inciting ethnic hatred and violence.
-The broadcasts were in violation of the Arusha Accords, the law of 15 November 1991 governing the press and the agreement of establishment signed by RTLM and the government. - 6.22 During these two meetings, Ferdinand Nahimana, Jean-Bosco Barayagwiza, and Félicien Kabuga defended the content of the broadcasts and their reporters.
-The broadcasts to which reference was made in the two meetings continued. - 6.23 Between January and July 1994, Ferdinand Nahimana knew or had reason to know that his subordinates, including the reporters, announcers and all other RTLM employees, were broadcasting messages inciting, aiding and abetting the population and the militia groups in exterminating the Tutsis and eliminating the moderate Hutus and Belgian nationals, and did not take the necessary and reasonable measures to prevent such acts or to punish the perpetrators.
+- 6.20 Between January and July 1994, Jean-Bosco Barayagwiza, Félicien Kabuga and Ferdinand Nahimana exercised authority and control over RTLM s.a., RTLM radio reporters, announcers and all other employees, like Georges Ruggiu, Valerie Bemeriki and others. - 6.21 Jean-Bosco Barayagwiza, Félicien Kabuga and Ferdinand Nahimana were aware of the content of RTLM's broadcasts.
+On 26 November 1993 and on 10 February 1994, Jean-Bosco Barayagwiza, Ferdinand Nahimana, Félicien Kabuga and Phoca Habimana, in their capacity as RTLM officials, were summoned to see the Minister of Information, Faustin Rucogoza, and told to stop airing messages inciting ethnic violence and hatred.
+The broadcasts were in violation of the Arusha Accords, the law of 15 November 1991 governing the press and the agreement of establishment signed by RTLM and the government. - 6.22 During these two meetings, Jean-Bosco Barayagwiza, Ferdinand Nahimana, and Félicien Kabuga defended the content of the broadcasts and their reporters.
+Jean-Bosco Barayagwiza, Ferdinand Nahimana and Félicien Kabuga subsequently allowed the broadcasts and their reporters to continue spreading their message inciting violence and ethnic hatred.

+- 6.23 Between January and July 1994, Jean-Bosco Barayagwiza knew or had reason to know that his subordinates, including the reporters, announcers and all other RTLM employees, were broadcasting messages inciting, aiding and abetting the general public and the militia groups in exterminating all the Tutsis and eliminating the moderate Hutus and Belgian nationals, and did not take reasonable steps to prevent or punish the perpetrators. - 6.24 In addition, during the period referred to in this indictment, Jean-Bosco Barayagwiza knew or had reason to know that the programs, speeches or messages broadcast by RTLM resulted in widespread massacres of the Tutsi population and the murder of numerous moderate Hutus and certain Belgian nationals.